best chest workout

 This is how you complete the development of your chest: by including chest exercises for building upper, mid and lower pecs that can be loaded, by including exercises that take the muscle through its full range of motion, and by ensuring that you include drop sets of movements that take the upper, mid and lower chest through midline.

-- The four main exercises that most people do in their chest workouts: bench press, incline bench press, dips and pushups all have something in common.
+- The four main exercises that most people do in their chest muscle workouts: bench press, incline bench press, the dip and the basic pushup all have something in common.
 Each is great for hitting the chest in a specific part of its range of motion, but none of them carries that range of motion to or through midline.

-- The Perfect Chest Workout will include all of these classic chest exercises because they are great for overloading upper, mid and lower chest.
+- Effective chest workouts will include all of these classic chest exercises because they are great for overloading upper, mid and lower chest.

 - It will also pair these up as drop sets with exercises that allow us to cross midline and challenge this important part of the chest’s range of motion as well.